diarmidmackenzie/sdt-condensed/CET part 2.md

 Early in the development of SDT, Ryan (1982) used the term *internally controlling* to describe the idea of internal motivating forces in a person, for example as seen when a person is self-controlling or self-pressuring in an activity.

-Tyan specifically highlighted the possibility of *ego involvement*, with the view that ego involvement would be antagonistic to intrinsic motivation.
+Ryan specifically highlighted the possibility of *ego involvement*, with the view that ego involvement would be antagonistic to intrinsic motivation.

 #### Ego-Involvement vs. Task Involvement and Intrinsic Motivation

 *Ego-involvement* occurs when a person feels pressure to perform in certain ways that would be valued by a group that they belong to, or would like to belong to.
 The concept dates back to Sherif and Cantril in 1947.

-Prior to Ryan's work in 1982, ego-0involvement had primarily been thought of a potential booster of motivation, rather than a potentially problematic factor.
+Prior to Ryan's work in 1982, ego-involvement had primarily been thought of as a potential booster of motivation, rather than a potentially problematic factor.

 In 1982, Greenwald highlighted three distinct senses in which the term *ego-involvement* had been used: